Hotel terraces and gardens to discover in Paris

 One does not always think about it, but many hotels have terraces and indoor gardens, ideal for getting some fresh air and greenery in the very heart of the capital, away from the hustle and bustle of the city.
 For a drink, lunch or dinner … these often up-scale establishments stand apart due to the enchanting settings that they offer and their inimitable service.

-Two 5-star establishments offer a delightful interlude in the middle of the city.
-The Mandarin Oriental palace, a short distance from Place Vendôme, has an interior garden, a place to enjoy breakfast, lunch or dinner in the Camélia restaurant*,* whose menu is signed by chef Thierry Marx, or just have a drink in the Bar 8.
-The Prince de Galles, situated just a few minutes from the Avenue des Champs-Elysées, invites guests into its leafy Patio, where you can admire the famous mosaic signed Gentil and Bourdet.
+Three 5-star establishments including the Maison Delano Paris offer a delightful interlude in the middle of the city.
+The Mandarin Oriental palace, a short distance from Place Vendôme, has an interior garden, a place to enjoy breakfast, lunch or dinner in the Camélia restaurant, whose menu is signed by chef Thierry Marx, or just have a drink in the Bar 8.
+The Prince de Galles, situated just a few minutes from the Avenue des Champs-Élysées, invites guests into its leafy Patio, where you can admire the famous mosaic signed Gentil and Bourdet.
+Maison Delano Paris offers a more intimate experience, with its contemporary design and warm atmosphere.

 Close to the Champs-Élysées, the Hôtel Lancaster puts tables and chairs on its green patio as soon as the weather is fine.
 You can have a drink at the bar here, or dine in an impressive setting.
 Surrounded by tortuous oaks, waterfalls, jasmine in flower, a Japanese-style flowerbed with pebbles and a fountain, you will feel as though you are in another world*.*